 Step 7 – Check For Leaks

-The sealant has now completely cured.
+The sealant has now been completely cured.
 It is time to check for leaks again.
-The only thing you need to do is to pour water from the top end and investigate any holes, identify these, mark them and move to the second fix.
+The only thing you need to do is to pour water from the top end and investigate any holes, identify these, mark them, and move to the second fix.

 Step 8 – Second Fix – More Sealant

-Step 9 – Wait For Couple Of Days – One Last Check
+Step 9 – Wait For a Couple Of Days – One Last Check

 Now you are confident that your gutters do not leak.
 Well, wait for a couple of days and check for leaks again.

 The reason for this step is that you may have focused all of your energy on fixing the big holes, but forgot the tiny ones that are almost invisible to the eye.